 The rules for Financial Assessment which all councils must follow, are set by the Government and are complex, they vary depending on if you are receiving support in your own home or if you are living in a care home, and there are upper and lower 'capital limits' which are set on an annual basis.
-We have provided more information about how we calculate your contribution in our leaflets:
+As a general guide:

 - If you have savings and investments (including any property you have an interest in other than your home address) greater than £23,250 you will be a full cost payer and will receive no financial support from the council.

 - If you have savings or capital below £23,250 and above £14,250 you will be expected to contribute some or all of your income, plus an amount known as ‘tariff income’ from your capital, for any care and support services you receive through Milton Keynes Council.

 - If you have savings or capital below £14,250 you will need to contribute towards the cost of your care and support from your income only.
 Depending on your income you may not need to pay anything towards for any care and support services you receive through Milton Keynes Council.